 Executives can ask EAs to interpret reports for them.
 This requires analytical skills and the ability to sum up reports.

-Core skills of an Administrative Assistant
+Core skills of an administrative assistant (AA)

 Etiquette